KapLex/gLibF/README.md

 TTF library compatible with gLib2D

-gLibF is an update to flib, which used the graphics.c library. gLibF loads and renders True Type Fonts using gLib2D.
+gLibF is an update to flib, which used the graphics.c library. gLibF loads and renders True Type Fonts now using gLib2D.

 Installation